 Payment, Withdrawals and Refunds

-Tuition costs for the 2013-2014 academic year are $500 per credit hour.
+Tuition costs for new students beginning in the 2014-2015 academic year are $620 per credit hour.
 Students who are are pursuing coursework only through Distance Education or a TEDS Extension site may be eligible for a tuition rebate.
 Please contact the Distance Education Office for more information.
 All billing is handled through student accounting.
 Upon registration, you will receive an invoice from the student accounting office (typically within 4 weeks), at which time payment is expected.
 If payment is not received in a timely manner, we reserve the right to limit or deny you access to your course.
 You will remain responsible for the tuition due as per your registration.
 If you wish to pay your tuition before receiving your invoice, please send it to Student Accounting, 2065 Half Day Road, Deerfield, IL 60015.
 Be sure to include your student ID in the memo line of your check.

 All withdrawal requests must be made in writing, either by e-mail or hard copy.
 A withdrawal cannot be effected by a phone call or oral request at the DE Office.

 The withdrawal process has both a financial and an academic aspect.
 For non-Deerfield students these aspects are governed by the following:

 - 100% refund within 30 days with a drop from the course

 - 75% refund within 60 days with a withdraw from the course

 - 50% refund within 90 days and a withdraw from the course